Misat11/Misat11/README.md

 ### Hi there 👋

 I'm Michal and I'm Java and PHP programmer.
-I'm also part of @ScreamingSandals organization where I work on plugins for Minecraft servers.
+I'm also part of ScreamingSandals organization where I work on plugins for Minecraft servers.

 <!--
 **Misat11/Misat11** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.